-The Brian Mercer Awards were established in 2001 as the result of a generous bequest received from the late Dr Brian Mercer.
+The Brian Mercer Awards were established in 2001 as the result of a generous bequest received from Dr Brian Mercer OBE FRS (1927-1998).
 Dr Mercer was an enthusiastic inventor and entrepreneur and these awards aim to encourage these qualities in the next generation of scientists.

 The scheme covers natural sciences, excluding medical devices.

-- have a PhD or be of equivalent standing in their profession
+- have a PhD or are of equivalent standing in your profession

 - hold a substantive post in either a university or a not-for-profit research organisation in the UK